liqweb-gabriel/google-maps-plugin/README.md

 [google_map]

-You can also specify a map mode using the mode attribute:
+You can also specify a map mode using the mode attribute :

 [google_map mode="default"] - Displays the default map with predefined locations.
 [google_map mode="geolocation"] - (Assuming this mode is implemented) Displays a map centered on the user's current geolocation.